 Open a CD Account at First Alliance Credit Union

 A CD account has several advantages and disadvantages, so you’ll need to know when opening one is worth it.
-Take advantage of what a CD has to offer by putting extra money in one, such as the money you get from a windfall.
-A CD is also an excellent choice to store the cash you’re saving for a financial goal, and it’s an ideal way to store part of your emergency fund.
+One good way to take advantage of certificates of deposit is to put extra money in one, such as the money you'd get from a windfall.

 If you’d like to see what a CD can do for you, become a member of First Alliance Credit Union today.
 A member advisor will be happy to help you open a CD account.
 You can also use Direct Deposit to put money into our traditional savings accounts until you have the minimum deposit requirement for a CD, and once you’ve opened the CD you can track its growth with our online banking platform and mobile app.